akveo/ngx-admin/docs/contents/articles/002-installation-guidelines/index.md

 ## Clone repository and install dependencies

 You will need to clone the source code of ng2-admin GitHub repository:

 ```bash
 git clone https://github.com/akveo/ng2-admin.git
 ```
-After repository is cloned, go inside of the repository directory and install dependencies:
+After the repository is cloned, go inside of the repository directory and install dependencies:

 ```bash
 cd ng2-admin
 npm install